Everyone Asks. Here Are Our Answers

 Our Top Pick

-Look to stay in the square between Davie, Denman, Robson, and Burrard, which is the green-shaded area in the interactive Google map above.
+Look to stay in the square between Davie, Denman, Robson, and Burrard, the green-shaded area in the interactive Google map above.

 For a More Unconventional Trip

-For a cheaper and less conventional alternative, consider staying near Broadway and Commercial.
-This is the purple-shaded area in the Google map above.
+For a cheaper and less conventional alternative, consider staying near Broadway and Commercial, the purple-shaded area in the Google map above.